jlbedunah/quote-tool-payment-form/DEV_PRODUCTION_SETUP.md

 **Note:** The Supabase CLI connection is separate from Vercel's Supabase integration.
 Linking to your dev project with the CLI won't affect Vercel's connection to production.

+**Troubleshooting:** If migrations fail partway through:
+1. Go to Supabase Dashboard → SQL Editor
+2. Run `supabase/migrations/FIX_MIGRATION_STATE.sql` to fix the database state
+3. Then continue with remaining migrations manually, or re-run `supabase db push` (it will skip completed migrations)

 ### 3. Create Admin User in Dev Database

 1. In Supabase Dashboard → **Authentication** → **Users**